WorldBank-Transport/ram/app/posts/s0-introduction/0-1-introduction/0-1-0-index.md

 - [RAM frontend](https://github.com/WorldBank-Transport/ram-frontend) with the code for the user interface
 - [RAM iD](https://github.com/WorldBank-Transport/ram-iD), a customized version of [iD](https://github.com/openstreetmap/iD) to allow editing of the road network
 - [RAM data pipeline](https://github.com/WorldBank-Transport/ram-datapipeline) that handles some of the more intensive data processing

+To get a local dev version of everything up and running quickly check out https://github.com/WorldBank-Transport/ram-backend#offline-usage